Although not considered an essential nutrient, melatonin is a hormone essential to the body.

 Melatonin in food supplements

-Melatonin is available in the form of a food supplement with a maximum daily dosage of 1.9 mg (France and EU).
+Melatonin is available as a food supplement with a maximum daily dosage of 1.9 mg (France and EU).

-In dietary supplements, melatonin is used to fight insomnia and other sleep disorders.
+In dietary supplements, melatonin is used to combat insomnia and other sleep disorders.

 Its use can also be recommended to reduce the symptoms of jet lag or disrupted schedules.

-When should I take melatonin as a supplement?
+In which cases should you take melatonin as a supplement?

 The use of melatonin is recommended in different situations.

-This will be particularly the case, when the rhythm and the style of life decrease the natural production of melatonin.
+This will be especially the case when the pace and lifestyle decrease the natural production of melatonin.

-Eventually, this can disrupt sleep and fatigue will accumulate day after day.
+Eventually, this can disrupt sleep and fatigue will build up day after day.

-In this case, taking a supplementation of Melatonin can be useful to break this vicious circle and rest the body.
+In this case, taking a Melatonin supplement can be useful to break this vicious circle and rest the body.

-Which form of melatonin to choose?
-Spray, capsule or tablet
+Which form of melatonin should you choose?
+Spray, capsule, or tablet

-To promote sleep, the fastest release of the greatest amount of Melatonin is preferable.
+To promote sleep onset, the fastest release of the greatest amount of Melatonin is preferable.

-The Spray in the mouth allows this quick release and the effect in less than 30 minutes.
+The Spray in the mouth allows this rapid release and the effect in less than 30 minutes.

-The capsules require time for their own dissolution in the stomach (about 20 minutes longer) and are effective on an empty stomach (otherwise absorption is even slower), which is rarely the case at bedtime.
+The capsules require time for their own dissolution in the stomach (approximately 20 minutes more) and are effective on an empty stomach (otherwise absorption is even slower), which is rarely the case at bedtime.

-Slow-release tablets are less effective for falling asleep but may release melatonin longer during sleep.
+Slow-release tablets are less effective at helping you fall asleep but can release melatonin for longer periods of time during sleep.

-What dosage of melatonin should be favored for effectiveness on sleep?
+What dosage of melatonin should be used for sleep effectiveness?

-The maximum allowable daily dose for melatonin dietary supplements is 1.9 mg, which is very sufficient for the desired effect.
+The maximum permitted daily dose for melatonin supplements is 1.9 mg, which is quite sufficient for the desired effect.

-If the effects decrease by habituation it is a sign to take a break in the cure, taking melatonin on a regular basis in the long term is not recommended.
+If the effects diminish due to habituation, this is a sign to take a break from the treatment; taking melatonin regularly over the long term is not recommended.

-The essential precautions for use of melatonin as a supplement.
+Essential precautions for using melatonin as a supplement.

-Before using melatonin supplements, it is recommended to consult a health professional to discuss the risks and benefits of their use and especially to accompany the cure with other preventions allowing then to do without it!
+Before using melatonin supplements, it is recommended to consult a health professional to discuss the risks and benefits of their use and, above all, to accompany the treatment with other prevention measures that will then allow you to do without them!

-Melatonin is effective in restoring a normal circadian rhythm, by accompanying the taking of correct hygiene vis-à-vis light and screens.
+Melatonin is effective in restoring a normal circadian rhythm, along with maintaining proper hygiene with regard to light and screens.

-Drowsiness or decreased alertness are possible within 12 hours of taking it, which is why melatonin is not recommended for people who need to be extra careful during this time (machine operators, etc.).
+Drowsiness or decreased alertness may occur within 12 hours of taking melatonin, which is why melatonin is not recommended for people who need to be particularly attentive during this period (machine operators, etc.).

-Taking is also not recommended for children: no screens before falling asleep is a much better method.
-It is certainly not easy, but the effort is worth it!
+Taking it is also not recommended for children: no screens before bedtime is a much better method.
+It's certainly not easy, but the effort is worth it!

 Bibliography: